tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Using a public key contained in a certificate but without validation of the certificate chain or any of its contents.

-Either technique used alone is are vulnerable to man-in-the-middle attacks and therefore unsafe for general use.
+Either technique used alone is vulnerable to man-in-the-middle attacks and therefore unsafe for general use.
 However, it is also possible to bind such connections to an external authentication mechanism via out-of-band validation of the server's public key, trust on first